0nurulusoy/es-ansible-installation/README.md

 This Ansible playbook sets up a multi-node Elasticsearch cluster with two data nodes and one master/ingest node.
 The playbook assumes Ubuntu 20.04 LTS as the operating system.

 set--> xpack.security.enabled: false
+write me a elasticsearcjh.yml that has 3 nodes and the roles will be 2 datanode, 3 masternode, they should all be able to discover easch other and their roles, and set xpack.security.enabled: false, network_host: 0.0.0.0

 ## Requirements
 - Ansible 2.10 or higher